 Earth’s Many Stunning Waterfalls

 This tribute to Earth’s Many Stunning Waterfalls should come as no surprise to anyone who has ever enjoyed their beauty.
 Water is the source of all life on this planet, and mankind has held a deep fascination with it since time immemorial.
 This fascination is only increased by the sheer beauty and splendor that Nature creates in the form of waterfalls.
 Enjoy.

 Kuang Si Falls

 Kuang Si Falls Facts

 - Most notably, the remarkable site known as Kuang Si Falls ranks as an astonishingly beautiful waterfall.
 Not only that, but Nature blessed it with truly incredible qualities.
-It also has a somewhat remote setting, which serves to limit tourism, and consequently remains comparatively pristine.
+It also has a somewhat remote setting, which serves to limit tourism.
+Consequently, the magnificent location remains comparatively pristine.

-- Also worthy of note is the fact that this geological masterpiece formed in what now constitutes northern Laos, in Asia, where the local terrain stays quite rugged.
-That holds true of its location, so few tourists visit it without a guide.
+- Also worthy of note is the fact that this geological masterpiece formed in what now constitutes northern Laos, in Asia.
+In addition to everything else, the local terrain stays quite rugged.
+That holds true of its own specific location, so few tourists visit the spot without a guide.

-- Due to the dangerous conditions in the region, bridges and walkways surround the site for safety.
+- Furthermore, due to the dangerous conditions in the region, bridges and walkways surround the site for safety.
 This serves to both protect visitors and to preserve its natural state.
 As a result of its great beauty, the location has been named a World Heritage Site.
 This well-deserved honor showcases the ethereal beauty of the entire location.

 Kuang Si Falls Formation

 First of all, the amazng Kuang Si Falls remains a truly mesmerizing example of what experts call a three-tiered waterfall.
 However, it actually has humble origins, beginning as mere shallow pools on a steep hillside.
-Further, these flow into the main fall, which measures 200 ft (60 m) high.
+Further, these pools subsequently flow into the main fall, which itself measures a total of 200 ft (60 m) high.

-Additionally, a small level landing appears at the bottom of the main fall, and another set of much smaller ones follow, only a short distance away.
+Additionally, a naturally occurring small level landing also appears at the bottom of the main fall.
+Yet another set of much smaller ones follow, only a short distance away.
 Not only that, but at the bottom, numerous small pools also formed.
 These only serve to augment its already great beauty.